sassanh/qnvim/README.md

+# Note
+Latest version is available in `compatible_with_neovim_master` branch, it's compatible with master branch of neovim and requires features introduced in that branch. `master` branch is frozen until neovim releases those features and work is done on `compatible_with_neovim_master`.

 # What's qnvim
 qnvim helps those who are used to editing text in vim and also need Qt Creator features to combine these two.